 Great local salons for kids (and parents!) of color

 Not only are there societal issues at play, but maintaining those crowns is another matter entirely that busy parents must consider.
 It requires time, patience and care.
-A lot of people choose to style their kids' hair themselves on a day-to-day basis, but for holidays, special occasions, picture day at school or simply because they’d simply rather pay someone else to do it, some moms and dads might opt to have their children visit a professional in lieu of or in addition to what is done at home.
+A lot of people choose to style their kids' hair themselves on a day-to-day basis, but for holidays, special occasions, picture day at school or simply because they’d simply rather pay someone else to do it, some moms and dads might opt to have their children visit a professional.
 Finding the right stylist, however, is likely easier for people in some places rather than in others.
-The access and availability of hair salons is not universal and can be a challenge living in the Emerald City.
+The access and availability of hair salons is not universal and can be a challenge around Seattle.

 I am proud to call Seattle home now, but I was born and raised in Detroit.
 Growing up in a major city with a majority Black population meant that there was a place on almost every street that my classmates and I could go to get our hair cut or styled.
 I discovered when I first moved to the Pacific Northwest that there were fewer salon options here for women of color than I was accustomed to seeing in other cities.
 And over the years, through conversations with parents and via my own observations, I found this to not only be likewise true for youth of color in this region, but that the shortage was even worse.
 But fear not, parents!
 There are some great salons and barber shops in Seattle proper that have experience working with all textures and a wide age range.
 I took a look around and found some places you might consider taking your young person.

 Use the arrows above the image to explore the options.